aws-powertools/powertools-lambda-python/docs/we_made_this.md

 Feature flags can improve your CI/CD process by enabling capabilities otherwise not possible, thus making them an enabler of DevOps and a crucial part of continuous integration.
 Partial rollouts, A/B testing, and the ability to quickly change a configuration without redeploying code are advantages you gain by using features flags.

-In this talk, you will learn the added value of using feature flags as part of your CI/CD process and how AWS Lambda Powertools can help with that.
+In this talk, you will learn the added value of using feature flags as part of your CI/CD process and how Powertools for AWS Lambda (Python) can help with that.

 <iframe width="620" height="378" src="https://www.youtube.com/embed/3IT4UzN9Jds" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>